skyeskyeskye/PENN_CYBERSECURITY_FINAL/Red_Team_Offensive/Offensive_Summary.md

 ### Exploitation
 Now that ssh is open and we have enumerated users, we can try to access the target by brute force.
-This can be done using an application like hydra, but fortunately, we guessed the password on the third attempt.
+This can be done using a brute force application like WPScan (Example: `wpscan --url http://test.local/ --passwords passwords.txt`), but fortunately, we guessed the password on the third attempt.
 Running `ssh michael@192.168.1.110` and the password "michael" granted access to the target.

 ![ssh](https://github.com/skyeskyeskye/PENN_CYBERSECURITY_FINAL/blob/main/Red_Team_Offensive/Images/SSH_as_Michael_redteam.jpg)